MarvNC/yomitan-dictionaries/readme.md

 **[Download](https://github.com/MarvNC/yomichan-dictionaries/raw/master/dl/%5BFreq%5D%20Aozora%20Bunko.zip)**

 A frequency dictionary created using data [collected by vrtm](https://vtrm.net/japanese/kanji-jukugo-frequency/en) based on the [Aozora Bunko](https://www.aozora.gr.jp/).
 Due to the [methodology used](https://vtrm.net/japanese/kanji-jukugo-frequency/en), this dictionary does not cover words with kana in them but it covers many rare 熟語 not covered by other frequency dictionaries, such as 睽乖.
+The number in parentheses is the number of times the word appears in the corpus.

 #### CC100